 As cute as the pumpkin goblin face was on the poster, it was not the imagery that launched the raisins to worldwide fame.
 That would happen in the mid-1980s when the Advisory Board approved an idea from a Foote, Cone, and Belding advertising executive who pitched an idea about raisins and a band and a signature song.

-The California Raisins, singing Marvin Gaye’s 1968 Motown hit, Heard It On The Grapevine was born.
+The California Raisins, singing Marvin Gaye’s 1968 Motown hit, Heard It Through The Grapevine was born.
 Indicative of the Advisory Board’s continuous efforts to pitch their product in clever ways, the California Raisins soaked into the fabric of mainstream society like no other fruit campaign had done before.
 This is the first commercial that started the success…

 Making up a whole world of claymation figures and storytelling, the California Raisin band was an immediate hit and could be seen everywhere – on tv, in print ads, and on cross-promotional advertising products across grocery store shelves.
 This was the kind of big-splash notoriety that the Advisory Board was after in the 1960s.
 With more and more customers buying raisins in the 1980s and 1990s, thanks to the singing sensations, the Advisory Board was fulfilling its mission.